chen-harrison/rexarm/README.md

-# Rexarm
+# Armbot
-The Rexarm project is one of three projects I took part in for the Robotic Systems Laboratory course (ROB 550) at the University of Michigan.
+The Armbot project is one of three projects I took part in for the Robotic Systems Laboratory course (ROB 550) at the University of Michigan.
 The objective was to program a 4-DOF robot manipulator that could use an overhead Kinect sensor to move and stack blocks based on color, but due to the COVID-19 pandemic, the project was cut short.
 Our team was still able to implement a majority of the desired functionality, however, the highlights of which I would like to share here.
 Thanks to teammates Preeti Kannapan and Niraj Patel for their work on the project.

 <sup style="line-height: 0.25em;"><u>NOTE 1</u>: While the progression of the project did not start with the Kinect sensor and end with robot kinematics, categorizing them this way is the most digestible.</sup>
 <br>